gsangeryee/smart-contract-audit-reports/typical_issues/Most_Common_Issues/1-Business_Logic.md

 225 findings till 2024-12-13

-*Logic vulnerabilities involve flaws in the business logic or protocols of a smart contract, where the implementation matches the developer's intention, but the underlying logic is inherently flawed.*
+*Business Logic - Logic vulnerabilities involve flaws in the business logic or protocols of a smart contract, where the implementation matches the developer's intention, but the underlying logic is inherently flawed.*

 - The technical implementation matches the developer's intent
 - The underlying logic can be strategically manipulated.
 - The code does exactly what it was programmed to do.